Jon Snow (character): Recognition and awards

 Harington has received several accolades for the role of Jon Snow, including a Golden Globe nomination for Best Actor – Television Series Drama in 2019, and two Primetime Emmy Awards nominations for Outstanding Supporting Actor in a Drama Series in 2016 and Outstanding Lead Actor in a Drama Series in 2019.
 He has also been nominated for two Critics' Choice Awards for Best Supporting Actor in a Drama Series in 2016 and Best Actor in a Drama Series in 2019.
 Harington was also nominated for four Saturn Award for Best Supporting Actor on Television and a Saturn Award for Best Actor on Television.
-His other nominations include the Golden Nymph Award for Outstanding Actor in a Drama Series in 2012, the Young Hollywood Award for Actor of the Year in 2013, and the Critics' Choice Television Award for Best Supporting Actor in a Drama Series in 2016.
+His other nominations include the Golden Nymph Award for Outstanding Actor in a Drama Series in 2012,.
+He won the Young Hollywood Award for Actor of the Year in 2013, and was nominated for the Critics' Choice Television Award for Best Supporting Actor in a Drama Series in 2016.
 IGN also nominated Jon Snow as its Best TV Hero in 2011.